nradulovic/neon-v2/README.md

 `lib/va_source`.
 The header ``.h`` files are located in `lib/include` and `lib/va_include` directories.
 The include paths are managed by build system according to arguments given for selected platform.
-Please see [documentation/build.md] for instructions how to run Neon on various devices.
+Please see [documentation/build.md] for instructions how to build Neon for various targets.

 ---
 ## 5. Coding standard